MaPePeR/py-bf-mlir/README.md

 }
 ```

-This MLIR can then be further lowered/optimized using the `mlir-opt` tool, be translated to LLVM-IR with `mlir-translate`, converted to assembly with `llc` and then compiled using `clang`.
+This MLIR can then be further lowered/optimized using the `mlir-opt` tool or the necessary passes can directly happen in Python, be translated to LLVM-IR with `mlir-translate`, converted to assembly with `llc` and then compiled using `clang`.
 See the [Makefile](Makefile), that can be used to compile `.bf` code to `.out` exceutables, for the exact commands.

 ## Devcontainer